 Slice the tofu into 1/2 inch thick sheets and place them in between two cutting boards and a few sheets of paper towels or dish towels.
 You want to place a few cans of soup on the top of the cutting board for more pressure.
 Press for about 15-20 minutes.
 After pressing, cut the pieces of tofu into one inch bite sized pieces.

-Crispy fried tofu can be made by frying the tofu directly into oil without batter like we do for my dau sot ca recipe, but here I prefer using a wet batter to make your tofu extra thick and crispy.
+Crispy fried tofu can be made by frying the tofu directly into neutral cooking oil without batter like we do for my dau sot ca recipe, but here I prefer using a wet batter to make your tofu extra thick and crispy.
 Using cornstarch also produces a lighter and crispier crust.

 Like anything you deep fry, you want to use an oil with a high smoke point and a neutral flavor, like vegetable oil.
 In a heavy-bottomed pot, heat one and a half inches of oil to 350 °F. Take the battered tofu pieces and slowly lower each piece into the oil.
 The tofu will cook fairly quickly, about three to four minutes per batch.

 Once the tofu has achieves a slight golden color (very faint), remove them from the oil and place on towels to drain the excess oil.
 Don’t forget to taste test!
 The tofu should have a nice crunchy bite, lightly seasoned with the batter, and tender on the inside.